 British Rowing requires that all affiliated clubs appoint a Club Rowing Safety Adviser and also a Club Welfare Officer, for Clubs where children may be present and publish their contact details.

-All affiliated clubs should also have a Chairman and a Secretary/Correspondent to whom all communications are to be sent.
+All affiliated clubs should also have a Club Chair and a Secretary/Correspondent to whom all communications are to be sent.
 We are now also asking clubs to provide contacts for a Club Captain, Treasurer and Entries Secretary.

 Step 2: Complete your club Safety Audit